Ondrej Nepela: Competitive career

 At age 13, Nepela was assigned to his first major international event — the 1964 Winter Olympics.
 After placing 22nd in Innsbruck, Austria, he debuted at the World Championships and finished 17th.

-In the 1965–66 season, Nepela stepped onto his first ISU Championship podium, winning the bronze medal at the 1966 European Championships in Bratislava.
+In the 1965–66 season, Nepela stepped onto his first ISU Championship podium, winning bronze medal at the 1966 European Championships in Bratislava.
 He then reached the top ten at the 1966 World Championships in Davos, Switzerland.
 Over the next two seasons, Nepela won two more European bronze medals and placed eighth at his second Olympics, in Grenoble, France.

 In the 1968–69 season, he won gold at the 1969 European Championships in Garmisch-Partenkirchen, West Germany, and stood on his first World podium as the silver medalist at the 1969 World Championships in Colorado Springs, Colorado.
 The following year, he defended his European title at the 1970 European Championships in Leningrad, Soviet Union, before winning another silver medal at the 1970 World Championships, held in Ljubljana, Yugoslavia.

 In 1971, Nepela won his third European title in Zürich, Switzerland and then captured his first World title at the 1971 World Championships in Lyon, France.
 After becoming the European champion for the fourth consecutive year in Gothenburg (Sweden), Nepela traveled to Sapporo, Japan to compete at his third Olympics.
 Placing first in the compulsory figures and fourth in the free skate, he finished first overall ahead of the Soviet Union's Sergei Chetverukhin and won the gold medal at the 1972 Winter Olympics, became one of the youngest male figure skating Olympic champions.

 Nepela wanted to retire from competition after the 1971–72 season, but agreed to continue one more year because the 1973 World Championships were to be held in Bratislava.
 After winning his third World title in his hometown, he ended his amateur career.
 Múdra was his coach throughout his career.